dahall/Vanara/WIndows.Forms/AssemblyReport.md

 ItemCanBeNullAttribute | Can be appplied to symbols of types derived from IEnumerable as well as to symbols of Task and Lazy classes to indicate that the value of a collection item, of the Task.Result property or of the Lazy.Value property can be null.
 ItemNotNullAttribute | Can be appplied to symbols of types derived from IEnumerable as well as to symbols of Task and Lazy classes to indicate that the value of a collection item, of the Task.Result property or of the Lazy.Value property can never be null.
 LinqTunnelAttribute | Indicates that method is pure LINQ method, with postponed enumeration (like Enumerable.Select, .Where).
 This annotation allows inference of [InstantHandle] annotation for parameters of delegate type by analyzing LINQ method chains.
-ListViewGroupingSet`1 | Takes a list of groups and matching predicates to be used by the ApplyGroupingSet extension method.
+ListViewGroupingSet<T> | Takes a list of groups and matching predicates to be used by the ApplyGroupingSet extension method.
 LocalizationRequiredAttribute | Indicates that marked element should be localized or not.
 MacroAttribute | Allows specifying a macro for a parameter of a <see cref="T:Vanara.Windows.Forms.Annotations.SourceTemplateAttribute">source template</see>.
 MeansImplicitUseAttribute | Should be used on attributes and causes ReSharper to not mark symbols marked with such attributes as unused (as well as by other usage inspections)